pyiron/pyiron/CONTRIBUTING.rst

 Building process for a release
 ---------------------------------
+Check if all tests as explained in the next chapter have passed
 1. Create a Git tag to mark the release
 This step is done manually and important to trigger all the following steps.
 Tag can be created under https://github.com/pyiron/pyiron/tags.
 The following steps are automated and will be performed once a tag is created.